 Published on October 13, 2012

 As the balloon, “Queen of the Air”, drifted lazily over Boston at 1,200 feet of altitude, James Wallace Black pointed his Daguerreotype camera toward the harbor.
 He carefully opened the aperture and exposed the first glass negative to the light of the city below.
-Closing the aperture, he climbed under a hood and carefully removed the glass plate before replacing it with a second plate.
-Reemerging from the darkness of the hooded camera, he adjusted his camera’s position and again opened the aperture, timing off the seconds until he could close the aperture, return under the hood and remove the plates.
-He would repeat the process eight times that day, October 13, 1860 — today in aviation history — and in doing so become the first person in the world to successfully photograph a city from the air.
+Then, closing the aperture, he climbed under a hood to block out all outside light and carefully removed the glass plate from the camera.
+Then he replaced it with a second plate.
+Reemerging from the darkness of the hood, he adjusted his camera’s position and again opened the aperture, timing off the seconds until he could close the aperture, return under the hood and remove the plate, to replace it with yet another.
+He repeated the process eight times that day, on October 13, 1860 — today in aviation history — and in so doing become the first person in the world to successfully photograph a city from the air.

 Eight Plates but Seven Failures

 James Black’s aerial photography mission was a venture shared with a famous balloon pilot, Samuel Archer King, who had helped pioneer aerial photography.
-In July 1875, King had ascended with his balloon, “Buffalo” and had brought along a photographer who shot a series of photos of the ground — these may well have been the first aerial photographs in history.
+In July 1855, in one of his first ascents in a balloon, “Buffalo”, Samuel King had brought along a photographer.
+Together, they shot a series of photos of the ground — these may well have been the first aerial photographs in history.
 Three years later, Félix Nadar in France (that was his nom de photographe, his real name was Gaspard-Félix Tournachon), would similarly shoot photos of the rolling European countryside.
-Yet this time, five years after his first aerial photographs, Black and Kind had broken new ground — photographing the complexities of a city.
-First, King and Black had attempted to photograph Providence, Rhode Island.
-While the flight went perfectly, after landing they discovered that none of the photographs were good enough — they had failed completely.

-One after another, James Black was saddened to observe that yet again the Daguerreotype process had failed for one reason or another.
-Often the balloon’s movement was too great for the long exposure, sometimes the chemical compounds had not exposed properly or the plates had been inadvertently exposed to extraneous light, and so forth.
-Suspended under a balloon in a small basket with a big camera had been challenging, to be sure, and most certainly anything but the carefully lit and absolutely still settings of a photographer’s studio.
-Nonetheless, as he continued to develop the photo plates, he worried that he might have come away with nothing.
+One after another, as he developed the plates, James Black was saddened to observe that yet again the Daguerreotype process had failed them.
+Often the balloon’s movement was too great for the long exposure, sometimes the chemical compounds had not exposed properly.
+Some the plates had been inadvertently exposed to extraneous light, and so forth.
+Suspended under a balloon in a small basket with a big camera had been challenging, to be sure.
+The challenge was completely the opposite of the carefully lit and absolutely still settings of his photography studio.

 Printing and Selling the Photo

-James Black continued on with his successful career as a portrait cameraman, advertising in the local newspapers for business.
-It is not clear if he ever soared aloft on another aerial photography mission.
-Just a few years afterward, the Civil War would erupt, tearing America apart into the Union in the north and the Confederacy in the South.
+After his aerial photograph success, James Black continued with his successful career as a portrait cameraman, advertising in the local newspapers for business.
+It isn’t clear whether he ever again soared aloft on another aerial photography mission, however.
+Just a few years afterward, the Civil War erupted, tearing America apart into the Union in the North and the Confederacy in the South.
 Balloons and photography would come of age during the war, but not in James Black’s hands.

-Ultimately, James Black would add a new field to his repertoire, the so-called “magic lantern”, which was an early equivalent to the overhead projector from schools, except that the plates would be inserted in the front and a candle lit within the open-topped box in a darkened room.
-Through a lens, in the reverse of a camera, the image already captured to a plate would be projected onto a large viewing screen.
-One can only imagine how the citizens of Boston must have reacted to the aerial photograph of Boston when projected on a large screen.
+James Black also added a trick to his repertoire, the so-called “magic lantern”, which was an early equivalent to the overhead projector from schools.
+The “magic lantern” worked by inserting a photographic plate in the front and a lit candle within the open-topped box in a darkened room.
+Through a lens, in the reverse of a camera, the image that was captured onto the plate would be projected onto a large viewing screen.
+One can only imagine how the citizens of Boston must have reacted to the aerial photograph of Boston as he projected it on a large screen.